hynek/structlog/docs/index.rst

 This ability to bind key/values pairs to a logger frees you from using conditionals, closures, or boilerplate methods to log out all relevant data.

-Additionally, structlog offers you a flexible way to *filter* and *modify* your log entries using so called :ref:`processors <processors>` once you decide to actually log an event.
+Additionally, structlog offers you a flexible way to *filter* and *modify* your log entries using so called :ref:`processors <processors>` before the entry is passed to your real logger.
 The possibilities include :class:`logging in JSON <structlog.processors.JSONRenderer>`, adding arbitrary meta data like :class:`timestamps <structlog.processors.TimeStamper>`, counting events as metrics, or :ref:`dropping log entries <cond_drop>` caused by your monitoring system.